MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-evaluate.md

 - [Evaluate Model](evaluate-model.md)
 - [Cross-Validate Model ](cross-validate-model.md)

-Additionally, Machine Learning Studio provides a variety of visualizations, depending on the type of model you are using, and how many classes your model is predicting.
+Machine Learning Studio also provides a variety of visualizations, depending on the type of model you're using, and how many classes your model is predicting.
 For help finding these visualizations, see [View evaluation metrics](#bkmk_ViewMetrics).

 Interpreting these statistics often requires a greater understanding of the particular algorithm on which the model was trained.
 For a good explanation of how to evaluate a model, and how to interpret the values that are returned for each measure, see [How to evaluate model performance in Azure Machine Learning](https://azure.microsoft.com/documentation/articles/machine-learning-evaluate-model-performance).

 ## List of modules

-The **Evaluate** category includes the following modules:
+The **Machine Learning - Evaluate** category includes the following modules:

 - [Cross-Validate Model](cross-validate-model.md): Cross-validates parameter estimates for classification or regression models by partitioning the data.